 Huston took the rejection as part of the Hollywood "game" and ten years after reading for Star Wars, she won an Oscar for Prizzi's Honor, making her the third-generation Huston to win Hollywood's highest prize.

 Today the avowed cat-lover (she has nearly a dozen), has a memorable list of film and TV movie credits with Lonesome Dove, The Dead, The Grifters, and The Addams Family.

 Glenn Close was approaching 30-years-old when she tried out for the part of the young Princess Leia.
+Her age may have hurt her chances and it's hard to imagine her in the Princes Leia costume, particularly the metal bikini.
 Furthermore, she had no experience on the big screen, her only acting credits from a few stage appearances.
 It would be 1982 and she would be 35 before her first movie role, and that would be appearing with comedian Robin Williams in The World According to Garp.

 Her second movie a year later however, would make up for lost time.
 After playing Sarah in 1983's The Big Chill, Close was nominated for an Academy Award.
 And her third movie was The Natural with Robert Redford where she played Iris, Redford's old girlfriend and mother of the son he never knew he had.

 Although Close never got close to signing for the Leia role, she went on to enjoy a long and fruitful career with movie credits that include Fatal Attraction (she got the part after Debra Winger turned it down), Dangerous Liaisons, Reversal of Fortune, Mars Attacks!, 101 Dalmatians, and Guardians of the Galaxy.

 She didn't yet have a movie credit under her belt, but in 1975 Jessica Lange was making the rounds in Hollywood.